Skip to Content

 Triggers determine when your workflow runs.
 Click Add Trigger to add one or more:

-Runs every time a new email arrives.
+Incoming email — Runs every time a new email arrives.
+You can optionally limit this to a specific Gmail account.

 Tools